 This is, unfortunately, a common mistake made by job seekers.
-Savvy HR professionals can often recognise exaggerated credentials, and your digital footprint could also easily expose you.
+Savvy HR professionals can often recognize exaggerated credentials, and your digital footprint could also easily expose you.
 Even if you avoid giving a reference for a previous job, your prospective employer could still phone them and find out that you only worked there one year as an intern and not five years as a supervisor.

 Larger firms may also use third-party vendors who verify candidates’ credentials through background checks.
 Any false information will get your application rejected.
-If you work in a specialised industry which involves a lot of networking, word could get around to other companies and lead to further job rejections.
+If you work in a specialized industry which involves a lot of networking, word could get around to other companies and lead to further job rejections.

 Your best bet is to be honest when applying for a job.
 There are ways to highlight your strengths and downplay your weaknesses, and it won’t involve a lie that could come back to haunt you.